angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 These matchups can be the easiest wins or the hardest losses and sometimes it is a toss of the dice based on respective mulligans which can decide it.
 Cavern stays in because Chalice on 2 ruins your day otherwise.
-Try to avoid keeping hands that die to Chalice on 1 unless that hand then can just win on the next turn.
+Try to avoid keeping hands that die to Chalice on 1 unless that hand can just win on the next turn.
 It's a swingy matchup but very winnable.

 :::row{variant=centered}
 - Chalice of the Void